-- ❖ Title III-C providers must use the NIAAA HDM Intake/Assessment/Reassessment Form contained at the end of this chapter or a NIAAA approved equivalent. - Title III-C providers will initiate the intake during the initial call or request for service.
+- Title III-C providers will initiate the intake during the initial call or request for service.
 Information may be obtained from the referral source or the individual in need of service. - Home delivered meal service should not be delayed because of incomplete intake or assessment information (exception: need for special diet must be confirmed). - An in-home assessment is not required for home delivered meal service; however, it may be needed if sufficient information cannot be obtained from the client during the telephone interview (client is hearing impaired, confused, gives contradictory answers or is unable to answer certain questions) or from other sources of information. - ❖ Nutrition risk assessments must be done at least annually. - Information related to meal delivery will also be collected (special diet, special utensils, delivery instructions, emergency contacts). - A reassessment for home delivered meals must be completed on an annual basis by telephone or during an in-home visit.
 Reassessment may occur more frequently if circumstances change (ex., client's health improves and therefore the client no longer needs meal service). - CCUs will also assess and reassess case management clients for HDM service and forward the forms to the nutrition provider. - CCUs will refer seniors to HDM service using methods and forms mutually agreed upon. - If an individual is in need of additional services (ex., case management, transportation), the nutrition provider will make a referral to the appropriate agency as soon as possible.
 IDOA's (three-part carbon copy) Referral Form or any another form can be used for this purpose.